 Tennessee WMU offers and promotes many ways for individuals, churches, and associations to participate in ministries with local, state, national, and global influence.
-The following information showcases a few of those ministry avenues.
-Check back for a list of ministry sites across the state where your church can serve or partner with to share Christ.
+The following information showcases some of those ministry avenues.
 If you have any questions, contact Jacki Holleman.

-CWJC/CMJC is a ministry of National Woman’s Missionary Union (WMU).
-Through CWJC/CMJC you can be part of a ministry that changes lives through Bible Study, Job Skills Training, Life Skills and Mentorship/Discipleship.
+CJC is a ministry of National Woman’s Missionary Union (WMU).
+Through CJC you can be part of a ministry that changes lives through Bible Study, Job Skills Training, Life Skills and Mentorship/Discipleship.

-Tennessee WMU has 21 CWJC/CMJC sites across Tennessee from Bartlett to Morristown.
-In 2020, these sites reported having 425 men and women participate in their programs and hearing the gospel, with 22 participants accepting Jesus as their Lord and Savior.
+Tennessee WMU has 19 CJC sites across Tennessee from Bartlett to Morristown.
+In 2022, these sites reported 1,504 participants in their various programs and 315 volunteers serving 10,325 volunteer hours.

-Click the link below for a current list of sites with ministry needs and opportunities.
-To learn more about being involved, contact Janice Carter, Tennessee WMU CWJC/CMJC State Coordinator.
+Click the link below for more information, a list of Tennessee sites with contact information, and a list of site ministry needs.
+To learn more about being involved, contact Becky Sumrall, Tennessee WMU CJC State Coordinator.

 Missionary Houses in Mt.
 Juliet